 - apron and petticoats

-Examples of the Burlesque Witch in Modern Pop Culture
+Examples Burlesque Witches in Modern Pop Culture

 - Maxine is the cartoon character who most regularly comes through my feed.
 Maxine is a Hallmark character who has her own Facebook page, of course.
 She’s a grumpy, wise-cracking old woman.